 The requirement for deposition of fill material during construction would add a relatively minimal amount of pollutants to the proposed project area's ecosystem.
 Pollutants would primarily be in the form of temporarily increased sediment loads that would result in minor increases in both suspended solids and turbidity.
-The proposed construction would impact 876 acres of waters of the U.S., create 1,402 acres of fishery habitat through creation of new borrow pits, and result in the reforestation of 1,447 acres of agricultural land with implementation of compensatory mitigation to offset habitat losses caused by the project.
+The proposed construction would impact approximately 2,663 acres of waters of the U.S., including permanently filling 876 acres, creating 1,402 acres of fishery habitat through creation of new borrow pits, and result in the reforestation of 1,447 acres of agricultural land with implementation of compensatory mitigation to offset habitat losses caused by the project.
 Additional details on cumulative effects associated with the proposed actions are included in Section 4.3 of the SEIS II.